DataDog/documentation/content/en/developers/integrations/log_pipeline.md

 : Users must be able to choose between the different Datadog sites whenever applicable.
 See [Getting Started with Datadog Sites][2] for more information about site differences. </br></br> Your Datadog site endpoint is `http-intake.logs`.{{< region-param key="dd_site" code="true" >}}.

 Allow users to attach custom tags while setting up your integration : Tags can be set as key-value attributes in the JSON body of your integration's log payload.
 Datadog recommends allowing users to set custom tags for an integration.
-If the integration [sends logs via the API][1], tags can optionally be set using the `ddtags=<TAGS>` query parameter.
+If the integration [sends logs through the API][1], tags can optionally be set using the `ddtags=<TAGS>` query parameter.

-Set the integration's logs `source` tag to the integration name : Datadog recommends that the `source` tag is set to `<integration_name>` for an application. `source` must be set before sending logs to Datadog's endpoints as it cannot be remapped in the Datadog UI. </br></br> The `source` tag must be in lowercase and must not be editable by users as it is used to enable integration pipelines and dashboards.
+Set the integration's logs `source` tag to the integration name : Datadog recommends setting the `source` tag to `<integration_name>` (`source:okta`) for an application. `source` must be set before sending logs to Datadog's endpoints as it cannot be remapped in the Datadog UI. </br></br> The `source` tag must be in lowercase and must not be editable by users as it is used to enable integration pipelines and dashboards.

 Avoid sending logs that contain arrays in the JSON body whenever possible : While it's possible to send array data in your logs, Datadog recommends avoiding arrays as they cannot be [faceted][24].

 Do not log Datadog API Keys
 : Datadog API Keys can either be passed in the Header or as part of the HTTP Path of your API requests.
-See [Send Logs API documentation][1] for examples.
+For examples, see [Send Logs API documentation][1].
 Avoid logging the API Key in your setup.

 Do not use Datadog Application Keys
 : Datadog Application Keys are not required to send logs using the HTTP endpoint.